 for acne scars/ stretch marks and deep wrinkles.

-The quest for the perfect anti-ageing treatment has included chemical
+therapy.
+The quest for the perfect anti-ageing treatment has included

-intense pulsed light and light-emitting diodes.
-Collagen induction by
+lasers, intense pulsed light and light-emitting diodes.
+Collagen induction

-micro-needles has recently resurged in popularity after introduction of
+by micro-needles has recently resurged in popularity after introduction

-medical roller devices by various companies in Europe, North America and
+of medical roller devices by various companies in Europe, North America

 where multiple superficial injections are made for "mesoglow"